There's Treasure in Them Thar Hills!

 |The Germans using an apparently captured Soviet locomotive, scanning for partisan bombs or barricades.|

 "To the extent that any items now being discovered in Poland may have been stolen from Jews before they were sent to death ... it is essential that every measure is taken to return the property to its rightful owners or to their heirs," WJC head Robert Singer said in a statement issued in New York.News is moving fast on this, stay tuned.
 No reason now to speculate what is in the train, they will find out soon enough.
-If they indeed have a Nazi train, the "Culture Minister" says it appears to be of the armoured type used to transport important goods.
+If they indeed have a German train, the "Culture Minister" says it appears to be of the armored type used to transport important goods.

 Photos of a nondescript mud bank alongside some modern rail tracks are floating around that is purportedly the exact site, which actually would make perfect sense if the Germans simply decided to ditch the train on a spur, bury it, and flee for their lives.
 There would be no way for treasure hunters to dig it out with modern trains rolling by within a few meters every day, and doing so might cause a slide that would cover the tracks.